hawadoh/personal-website/content/research/urss/n-epr-test.md

 **Extension (non-i.i.d. blocks).**

 So far we assumed $N$ independent blocks of the $2n$-qubit state $\varrho$.
 In reality, an adversary (or a noisy source with memory) could prepare one **arbitrary joint state** across all blocks.
-Fortunately, our test is *non-adaptive* and *incoherent* (local $Z/X$ measurements chosen up-front), so we can apply the general reduction of Fawzi–Kueng–Markham–Oufkir (Theorem 2.3, arXiv:2401.16922).
-Their result upgrades any such i.i.d. analysis to the fully non-i.i.d. setting with only a **polynomial/polylog overhead** in sample complexity.
-Concretely, this means our clean block-level theorem remains valid even when the $N$ blocks come from a single adversarial global state, so the protocol certifies $\Phi^{\otimes n}$ under the strongest model of cross-block correlations, not just in the i.i.d. case.
+Fortunately, our test is *non-adaptive* and *incoherent* (local $Z/X$ measurements chosen up-front), so we can apply the general reduction of Fawzi–Kueng–Markham–Oufkir (FKMO) (Theorem 2.3, arXiv:2401.16922).
+Their result upgrades any such i.i.d. analysis to the fully non-i.i.d. setting with only a **polylogarithmic** overhead in sample complexity.
+This means our clean block-level theorem remains valid even when the $N$ blocks come from a single adversarial global state, so the protocol certifies $\Phi^{\otimes n}$ under the strongest model of cross-block correlations, not just in the i.i.d. case.

 > **Note.**
 > * **Adaptive vs. non-adaptive** is about *when you choose the measurement*.